- Yellow Shaded areas are basic science periods.

 Medical School: Clinical Clerkships

 MSTP students return to medical school upon advisement by their Advisory Dean and the Program Director, typically following dissertation defense and receiving their Ph.D.
 The return to medical school is highly flexible and is facilitated by LCs during graduate school and elective credit for LCs and research.
-Many students also begin third year on Highland Hospital Family Medicine to ease the transition.
-Otherwise, MSTP clinical clerkship requirements are approximately equivalent to requirements for medical students.
+Many students also begin third year by taking an inpatient elective to ease the transition.
+Otherwise, MSTP clinical clerkship requirements are equivalent to requirements for medical students and include the opportunity to conduct research during electives.
 MSTP students stay involved in program events as available during these years and are congratulated on their residency match at our annual graduation brunch.